lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    -- INTEGER MUST be used for each Challenge.) challenge           OCTET STRING
-   -- MUST be used for cmp2000(2) popdecc messages and MUST be -- the encryption of Rand (depending on private key type, either -- public key encryption or encrypted using symmetric key derived -- from key agreement key).
+   -- MUST be used for cmp2000(2) popdecc messages and MUST be -- the encryption of Rand (using a mechanism depending on the -- private key type).
    -- MUST be an empty OCTET STRING for cmp2021(3) popdecc messages.
    -- Note: Using challenge omitting the optional encryptedRand is -- bit-compatible to the syntax without adding this optional